 As you can see here, the team determined that developing a “mobile mockup” was the top priority at the time—but only after weighing the benefits (increased adoption, strategic value, and customer delight) against the costs for working on this initiative (effort, operational costs, and risk), AND against other initiatives, such as a new admin console and a self-service portal.

-Also, because they built this prioritization framework in a web app designed for crafting and sharing strategic plans, this product team will be able to quickly and easily update this scoring model as often as they need to.
+Also, because they built this prioritization framework in a web app designed for crafting and sharing strategic plans, this product team will quickly and easily update this scoring model as often as they need to.

 Prioritization Matrix Example: Marketing

 As you can see from the screen above, a marketing team can use this prioritization framework to figure out how to deploy its limited resources for the greatest return on investment.
-This team has created a custom set of benefits (such as brand awareness and new leads), and potential costs (such as operational costs and implementation effort), and assigned scores to each for a number of potential initiatives like creating new lead-generation assets and hiring a social media manager.
+This team has created a custom set of benefits (such as brand awareness and new leads) and potential costs (such as operational costs and implementation effort) and assigned scores for several possible initiatives like creating new lead-generation assets and hiring a social media manager.

-This weighted scoring approach can work for a department’s ongoing efforts as well as for any specific initiative.
+This weighted scoring approach can work for a department’s ongoing efforts and any specific initiative.

-Keep in mind, though, that as we pointed out earlier these realities can change at any time.
-The executives might freeze all new hiring, for example, meaning the “Hire a social media manager” initiative should be dropped in priority, temporarily.
-Because this can happen often, it’s important that you use the right tool to build your weighted scoring prioritization models, so you can quickly and easily adjust these scores when needed.
+However, keep in mind that these realities can change at any time, as we pointed out earlier.
+For example, the executives might freeze all new hiring, meaning the “Hire a social media manager” initiative should be dropped in priority, temporarily.
+Because this can happen often, you must use the right tool to build your weighted scoring prioritization models, so you can quickly and easily adjust these scores when needed.

 Prioritization Matrix Example: Enterprise IT

-Finally, to show you just how useful the weighted scoring model can be across your organization, here is an example of how an IT department can use such a framework for prioritizing its own initiatives.
+Finally, to show you just how valuable the weighted scoring model can be across your organization, here is an example of how an IT department can use such a framework for prioritizing its initiatives.

-As you can see here, the IT team has a different set of benefits from those of other groups in the company—benefits such as how much a given initiative could save the organization, and whether implementing it will help improve the company’s overall digital security and compliance with privacy regulations.
+As you can see here, the IT team has a different set of benefits from those of other groups in the company—benefits such as how much a given initiative could save the organization and whether implementing it will help improve its overall digital security compliance with privacy regulations.